mementum/backtrader.blog/docs/posts/2015-08-05-a-zipline-rough-comparison/a-zipline-rough-comparison.rst

    :image: 1
    :redirect: posts/2015-08-05

+Open Source is not a war (at least for me) and if anyone finds the API, ways of doing things, naming conventions or others better in `zipline`, I will not preach to move him/her away from that platform or any other.

 This "rough" and "quick" comparison hast its origin in an issue opened in GitHub, `Issue #7 <https://github.com/mementum/backtrader/issues/7>`_ asks about the differences with Quantopian's `Zipline